 The Ways and Means fund is available to CUPE local 3903 members who have experienced a recent, unexpected hardship that resulted in unexpected financial stress/hardship.
 This fund is available only to members of the Local.

-2. A detailed, approximately, one page typed letter is to be attached to the application explaining and outlining the event/incident/circumstance, etc. that resulted in the applicant’s financial hardship.
+2. A detailed, approximately, one page explanation outlining the event/incident/circumstance, etc. that resulted in the applicant’s financial hardship is required.
 Please note that due to the increased volume of applications, applications received that do not contain this explanatory letter will not be adjudicated.

 3. All documentation pertaining to the unexpected financial hardship must be attached to the application.
 Vital documentation could include any or all of the following: